 If a condenser or scrubber is used after the ejector and the steam does condense, then some other means of ensuring line velocity and dilution should be provided.
 If not, then the NCG will burn back into the transport line whenever the gases get into the explosive range.

 Even if care is taken to keep the gases outside the explosive range and remove ignition sources, there is still a remote possibility that a fire may occur.

 To protect against this, flame arresters should be used at several points throughout the system in order to prevent the spread of a fire and to minimize pipeline and equipment damage.
 As a general rule, flame arresters should be placed at each NCG source and incineration point.
-Some CNCG systems have used water-seal tanks with inlet CNCG piping dipped below the liquid surface for flame arresting purposes.

 To prevent damage from an explosion in the NCG line, line size rupture discs have been used on the NCG line.
-Typically, rupture discs have been placed at approximately 30 m (100 ft) intervals on extended NCG lines.
+Typically, rupture discs have been placed at approximately 100 ft.
+(30 m) intervals on extended NCG lines.
 Care must be used when placing the rupture discs to insure that the gases are vented in a safe location if a disc ruptures.